BasicDevBlog/Token-Maxer-5000/README.md

 Hit emerald on your internal token usage leaderboards.

 ## How To Use It
+It's a markdown file, if you don't know how to use this you might be cooked.

 1. Drop CLAUDE.md in your project root: bashcp CLAUDE.md /your/project/root/CLAUDE.md
 Claude Code loads CLAUDE.md automatically at session start — no extra configuration needed.